An outdoor style of therapy that can lead to self-discovery, inner peace, and healing.

 Nature and therapy both have amazing ways of healing us and clearing out our negative “stuff.”
 Therefore, it only makes sense to move therapy away from the therapy couch and to combine it with time in the woods.

 It’s probably of no surprise that research has shown that time in the forest promotes better health.
 Reported benefits include decreases in stress, anxiety, depression, chronic pain, and insomnia and increases in self-esteem, concentration, memory, and pain tolerance.
 Nature-based therapy is also an excellent treatment approach for the healing of trauma/PTSD, and it lends itself to self-discovery and the exploration of identity.
+At it's core, nature-based therapy provides an excellent framework for deeper insight and reflection.

 If you further questions about therapeutic hikes or would like to schedule an appointment, click the "Contact Me" link below or check out the Nature-based Therapy Pamphlet under the Resources tab.